 Your actions may have a significant influence on the amount of compensation you receive.
-Your insurance company is legally obligated to follow through on the terms of its contract with you.
+An insurance company is legally obligated to follow through on the terms of its contract with its insured.
 You have the right to make sure that happens, and a lawyer can offer you the support, guidance and advocacy you need.

 - Consult an attorney for legal advice.

 - Review your insurance policies to find out what is covered and what is excluded.